justinlietz93/UniversalAgent/docs/api.md

     *   Uses the `NlpParser` to convert the command to a structured `AgentRequest`.
     *   Routes the request via `IRouter` to the appropriate tool.
     *   Handles execution errors and formats the final response.
+    *   Supports special command `"list tools"` to return information about all registered tools.
     *   Returns an `AgentResult` dictionary.

 ### `IRouter` (`src/universal_agent/interfaces/i_router.py`)